Generlate/Handbook/Finances/index.md

 # Finance & accounting

-The finance & accounting team is responsible for helping EelBlue acquire and allocate resources optimally, plan for the future, track progress and execution, and measure results.
+The finance & accounting team is responsible for helping Generlate acquire and allocate resources optimally, plan for the future, track progress and execution, and measure results.

 ## Team